plone/documentation/docs/overview/index.md

 One of the key benefits of the new React-based frontend for Plone 6 is that you can now customize and theme Plone extensively using HTML, CSS, and JavaScript using up-to-date frontend technologies without having having to set up a local Python development environment.
 The Plone backend can be run on a local developer machine in a container.

-Basic familiarity with programming in Python and managing Python modules/packages using virtualenv and pip is required to work on the backend code.
+Basic familiarity with programming in Python and managing Python modules and packages using `virtualenv` and `pip` is required to work on the backend code.
-We use virtualenv and mxdev to manage the source installation of packages in Plone 6.
+We use `virtualenv` and {term}`mxdev` to manage the source installation of packages in Plone 6.

-Similarly, to develop for the new React frontend, you need to have some experience with setting up NodeJS, using a tool like NVM (Node Version Manager) to isolate your setup, Yarn and React.
+Similarly, to develop for the new React frontend, you need to have some experience with setting up NodeJS, using a tool like NVM (Node Version Manager) to isolate your setup, and familiarity with {term}`Yarn` and {term}`React`.

-If you are looking for more study material on these technologies and the documentation  is too dense, see and follow one or more [Plone Trainings](https://training.plone.org).
+If you are looking for more study material on these technologies beyond the documentation, see and follow one or more [Plone Trainings](https://training.plone.org).
 Our trainings are more verbose and contain extra clarification and examples.